 Whether you're heading out for work or to enjoy some fun and fireworks, sometimes your belly rubs and pats on the head won't be enough to stop your dog from buggin' out when you head out the door.

-Calming products with Melatonin, Hemp, Valerian Root, and L-Theanine may be able to help your furry friend feel less tense, hyperactive, and whimpery when they're having a "ruff" time without you.
+Feeding your dog calming chews with active ingredients such as Melatonin, Hemp, Valerian Root, and L-Theanine may be able to help your furry friend feel less tense, whimpery, or displaying hyperactive behavior when they're having a "ruff" time without you.
 It's even better if you plan on bringing your dog along for some fun in loud public areas.

 Fetch Some Frisbees

-For some dogs, all it takes to keep them calm and settled down is a little good old fashioned exercise.
+For some dogs, the best calming aid to stay settled down is good old-fashioned exercise.
 Whether it's a long walk, playful doggy-wrestling on the living room floor, or some frisbee fun in the backyard, physical activities can work wonders for antsy pups!

 Not only does exercise keep them physically fit, but it also helps tire them out and increase their appetite.
 In doing so, your dog will be far less concerned with you leaving for work or listening to firework displays.

 Just be sure your dog's hips and joints are up to the task!
-We suggest giving your canine companion a mobility supplement to help them move comfortably.
+We suggest giving your canine companion a mobility supplement to keep them moving comfortably.